2.2 Summary of material accounting policies

 Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.

 Deferred tax assets include Minimum Alternative Tax ('MAT') paid in accordance with the tax laws in India, which is likely to give future economic benefits in the form of availability of set off against future income tax liability.
-Accordingly, MAT is recognized as deferred tax asset in the balance sheet when the asset can be measured reliably and it is probable that
+Accordingly, MAT is recognized as deferred tax asset in the balance sheet when the asset can be measured reliably and it is probable that the future economic benefit associated with the asset will be realized.

 h.
-Property, plant and equipment (PPE) and Intangible assets and Depreciation/amortization
+Property, plant and equipment (PPE) and Intangible assets and Depreciation/ amortization

-On transition to Ind AS, the Company has elected to continue with the carrying value of all of its property, plant and equipment recognised as at March 31,2016 measured as per the previous GAAP and use that carrying value as the deemed cost of the property, plant and equipment as on April 01, 2016.
+On transition to Ind AS, the Company has elected to continue with the carrying value of all of its property, plant and equipment recognised as at March 31, 2016 measured as per the previous GAAP and use that carrying value as the deemed cost of the property, plant and equipment as on April 1, 2016.

 Freehold land is carried at historical cost and is not depreciated.
 Capital work in progress and all other property, plant and equipment are stated at historical cost less accumulated depreciation and accumulated impairment losses, if any.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.
-Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-The carrying amount of any component accounted for as separate assets are de-recognised when replaced.
-All other repairs and maintenance are charged to profit and loss during the reporting period in which they are incurred.
+Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can

 The Company identifies and determines cost of each component/part of the asset separately, if the component/part has a cost which is significant to the total cost of the asset having useful life that is materially different from that of the remaining asset.
 These components are depreciated over their useful lives; the remaining asset is depreciated over the life of the principal asset.